Crust Network Hits Market Capitalization of $7.08 Million (CRU)

-Crust Network (CRU) traded 1.1% lower against the US dollar during the 1-day period ending at 22:00 PM E.T. on September 14th.
-Crust Network has a total market capitalization of $7.08 million and $836,191.00 worth of Crust Network was traded on exchanges in the last 24 hours.
-One Crust Network coin can currently be purchased for $0.77 or 0.00003801 BTC on major exchanges.
-During the last seven days, Crust Network has traded 0.9% higher against the US dollar.
+Crust Network (CRU) traded 0.4% higher against the dollar during the 24 hour period ending at 20:00 PM E.T. on September 15th.
+One Crust Network coin can currently be purchased for about $0.77 or 0.00003893 BTC on major exchanges.
+In the last week, Crust Network has traded 1.7% lower against the dollar.
+Crust Network has a total market cap of $7.08 million and approximately $3.97 million worth of Crust Network was traded on exchanges in the last 24 hours.

 - Tarality (TARAL) traded down 3.7% against the dollar and now trades at $0.0008 or 0.00000004 BTC.